admbarre/fiji_scripts/README.md

 point pick with.
 Repeats process for each position in each channel.
 Saves point pick counts in a **results** folder for each channel, as well as ROI files for each position in an **rois** folder.

+Issues:
+1. Saving ROI and results by running "Find Maxima" twice is duplicating and concatenating stack with itself
+2. The name of this script should be different but it currently does too many tasks.
+Certain functionality needs to be pulled out and made into it's own script.
+    + Finding ideal prominence and running "Find Maxima" should be it's own script, and this would be more like the name suggests
+4. First position ROI is being saved as second position (might be zero indexing issue?)

 Future Aims:
 1. Selecting ideal prominence value:
     + Dynamically determine max prominence search range as this seems to greatly influence efficiency of this process.